dalmo1991/superflexPy/doc/elements_list.rst

-This reservoir specifies the actual evapotranspiration as a smoothed threshold function of storage, in combination with the storage-discharge relationship being a power function.
+This reservoir specifies the actual evapotranspiration as a smoothed threshold function of storage, in combination with the storage-discharge relationship being set to a power function.
 It is inspired by the HBV family of models, where a similar (but non-smooth) approach is used to represent unsaturated soil dynamics.

 .. code-block:: python